Overview

 • has regard for matters of provincial interests

-During this process, municipalities should ensure the policies of their official plan reflect changing local needs and priorities.
+During this process, municipalities should ensure the policies and mapping of their official plan reflect changing local needs and priorities.
 Resource areas of provincial interest such as prime agricultural areas, natural heritage resources and aggregate resources should be identified upfront so they can be considered when other planning issues are dealt with (such as the need to expand settlement areas).

 Specialty crop areas receive the highest priority for protection of all prime agricultural areas.
-Identifying prime agricultural areas beyond specialty crop areas can be done using the Agricultural Land Evaluation System (ALES) and Land Evaluation and Area Review (LEAR) processes.
+Identifying prime agricultural areas beyond specialty crop areas can be done using LEAR and ALES) processes.
 Both methods rely heavily on CLI mapping.
-More information on these methodologies is available from the Ministry of Agriculture, Food and Rural Affairs’ (OMAFRA) rural planners.
+More information on these methodologies is available from the Ministry of Agriculture, Food and Agribusiness (OMAFA) rural planners.

 Request an official plan amendment for a non-agricultural use

-The Provincial Policy Statement states that planning authorities may only exclude land from prime agricultural areas for new or expanding settlement areas in accordance with other criteria established in policy.
-Conversion of prime agricultural area to settlement area may only be considered at the time of comprehensive official plan review, subject to conditions.
-Within the Greater Golden Horseshoe, an agricultural impact assessment is required for settlement area boundary expansions.
-This may include analyzing CLI mapping.
+The PPS 2024 states that planning authorities may only exclude land from prime agricultural areas for new or expanding settlement areas in accordance with other criteria established in policy.

 Lower priority agricultural lands are determined based on CLI and factors such as: